-- 1/4 teaspoon cinnamon
+- 1/4 teaspoon ground cinnamon

-- Flour, for dusting work surface
+- All-purpose flour, for dusting work surface

 - 1 (17.3-oz.) package frozen puff pastry (2 sheets), thawed

-- 1 large egg, whisked
+- 1 large egg, whisked with 1 Tablespoon water

-Combine the rhubarb and sugar in a medium saucepan set over medium-low heat.
+- Combine the rhubarb and sugar in a medium saucepan set over medium-low heat.
 Simmer the mixture, stirring occasionally, until the rhubarb is tender, 5 to 10 minutes.
 Remove the pan from the heat and stir in the strawberries and cinnamon.
 Set the mixture aside to cool to room temp.
 Once the mixture has cooled completely, strain out any liquids.

-Divide the strawberry-rhubarb filling among the squares, spooning a portion into the centers of the squares and then carefully folding them in half diagonally to form triangles.
+- Divide the strawberry-rhubarb filling among the squares, spooning a portion into the centers of the squares and then carefully folding them in half diagonally to form triangles.
 Using a fork, crimp together the edges to seal them then transfer the turnovers to the prepared baking sheets, spacing them at least 2 inches apart.

-- Bake the turnovers for 15 to 18 minutes or until they’re golden brown and puffed.
-Remove the turnovers from the oven and transfer them to a cooling rack to cool completely while you make the glaze.
+- Bake the turnovers until they’re golden brown and puffed, 15 to 18 minutes.
+Remove the turnovers from the oven and transfer them to a cooling rack to cool completely then serve.

-The filling can be prepared one day in advance and stored in an airtight container in the fridge and then strained just prior to filling the turnovers.
+- The filling can be prepared one day in advance and stored in an airtight container in the fridge, and then strained just prior to filling the turnovers.